algoriv92/algoriv92/README.md

 ### Welcome to my Github Profile 👋
 What's up!
-I'm Alex, I'm a MSc Data Science student and here you can find a part of myself, from my very first code, forked repositories to my future personal projects, I hope you enjoy it!🙃
+I'm Alex, I'm a Data Engineer worker, I studied MSc Data Science and here you can find a part of myself, from my very first code, forked repositories to my future personal projects, I hope you enjoy it!🙃

 ### My contact: